anarchived/public-archive/0b0t.org/la finca [overworld]/index.md

 There were also plenty of pixel arts of artist such as: Lil Peep, Mac Miller, SuicideBoys and other video game characters: Teemo, Warhammer, etc.

 ## Sources
--[the 0b0t fandom page](https://0b0t.fandom.com/wiki/La_Finca "the 0b0t fandom page") (slightly modified; Last updated Apr 14 2024)
+- [the 0b0t fandom page](https://0b0t.fandom.com/wiki/La_Finca "the 0b0t fandom page") (slightly modified; Last updated Apr 14 2024)
--crayne
+- crayne